Study Away Policies

 Students should meet with staff in Study Abroad to review program options and understand application, financial, and cancellation procedures for study away.

-• Confirmation deposits are non-refundable once a student has been approved and accepted for a study away program, unless cancelled due to low enrollment.
+Confirmation deposits are non-refundable once a student has been approved and accepted for a study away program, unless cancelled due to low enrollment.

-• Students withdrawing from a study abroad program for any reason must email studyabroad@winona.edu to officially withdraw from the program.
+Students withdrawing from a study abroad program for any reason must email studyabroad@winona.edu to officially withdraw from the program.

-• Students who withdraw for any reason from a semester program after they have been accepted and have paid the confirmation deposit are responsible for the Study Abroad administrative fee and any unrecoverable costs or costs incurred on their behalf.
+• Students who withdraw from a semester program after they have been accepted and have paid the confirmation deposit are responsible for the Study Abroad administrative fee and any unrecoverable costs or costs incurred on their behalf.
 Third party program providers may have additional cancellation policies to which students are subject.

 • Students who withdraw for any reason from a faculty-led program less than 90 days prior to departure are responsible for the entire program fee and will be billed accordingly, regardless of participation.

-• WSU administration reserves the right to cancel a program at any time for any reason.
+WSU administration reserves the right to cancel a program at any time for any reason.
 Should an unavoidable event result in the cancellation of an entire session of a WSU program before commencement of the program, all recoverable costs paid by WSU on behalf of the student prior to that time will be refunded.
 Students may individually and independently purchase Cancel for Any Reason (CFAR) insurance when planning for their study abroad program.
 Study Abroad will not advise on CFAR policies, nor endorse a particular company/policy.
 The WSU Study Abroad Cancellation Policies will be enforced uniformly regardless of a student’s purchase of CFAR insurance.

-• Faculty-led program costs are estimates which may change prior to the start of the program.
+Faculty-led program costs are estimates which may change prior to the start of the program.
 Once admitted and confirmed for participation, students may not cancel their participation in the program due to a final program cost that is higher than the program cost range originally estimated.

-Students participating in a WSU faculty-led program earn the credit assigned to that program and, when appropriate, apply it toward major, minor, or graduation requirements.
+Students participating in a faculty-led program earn the credit assigned to that program and, when appropriate, apply it toward major, minor, or graduation requirements.
 Faculty-led programs use letter grades and may not be taken P/NC.

 A student taking a course on a P/NC basis shall notify Study Abroad prior to taking the course.
-In all other cases, a student on a semester or academic year programs shall register only for letter grades and may not use the P/NC option.
-Letter grades cannot be switched to the P/NC option.
+In all other cases, a student on a semester or academic year programs shall register only for letter grades.

 Courses may not be a repeat of previous coursework or at a lower academic level than previous coursework, with rare exceptions and prior approval from the Registrar or the student’s academic department.
 Courses shall be appropriate for a university curriculum (e.g., no intermediate algebra or remedial classes).
-A student who has not attended WSU for one semester or more (summer excluded) is classified as a “returning” student.
-A returning student shall complete the Intent to Return form.

 A student who leaves WSU to enroll in a program that is not on the WSU approved program list may transfer credits subject to approval by the Registrar and the major department.
 WSU financial aid does not apply for a student who leaves WSU to participate in a non-WSU sponsored off-campus study program.
 WSU will not accept transfer credit if the program occurs in a country for which the U.S. State Department has issued a level 3 or 4 Travel Advisory.
+A student who participates in a non-approved semester program is not enrolled at WSU during their study abroad and therefore must complete an Intent to Return form if returning to WSU after study abroad.

 To study off campus, students must be in good academic, disciplinary, and financial standing.
 Students on academic or disciplinary probation are not permitted to study off-campus.
 Students who have an open conduct case during the time of the program will not be able to participate.
-The student’s account in the Warrior Hub must be paid in full or receive special clearance in order to apply.
+The student’s account in the Warrior Hub must be paid in full or receive special clearance to apply.

 PSEO students and students under 18 years of age cannot enroll in WSU study away programs.
 Students who are not U.S. citizens may request approval from Study Abroad to apply for and enroll in study away programs.
 Students at other institutions may enroll as a visiting student or guest student.